mylinuxforwork/dotfiles-installer/docs/index.md

 features:
   - title: Installation Wizzard
     details: Easy to use and guided installation w of multiple dotfiles in parallel
-  - title: Backup and Protection
+  - title: Backup and Protect
     details: Backup of existing configuration and protection of your personal customization
-  - title: Publish your own dotfiles
+  - title: Publish your Dotfiles
     details: The integrated development workflow supports you to You can create and publish your personal dotfiles for everyone
 ---